ROCK'S MILLS PRESS BOOKS THAT MATTER

 Joan Flaherty, University of Guelph

-In this exciting new book, author Joan Flaherty outlines what she calls a “counterintuitive approach” to writing – one that turns some familiar assumptions on their heads, encouraging would-be writers to take “the path less traveled.”
+In this exciting new book, author Joan Flaherty outlines what she calls a “counterintuitive approach” to writing – one that turns some familiar assumptions on their heads, encouraging writers to take “the path less traveled.”

 The author first counsels writers to begin from a place of confidence, affirming that they have the discipline and creativity to tackle the challenging work of writing English prose.
 Later chapters show how to develop essay topics and overcome writer’s block by making use of innovative writing plans; how to structure essays and research papers effectively; and how to combine the virtues of predictable structure and unpredictable content in order to hold readers’ attention and make your point.
 Strategies for structuring essays and developing unpredictable content are presented in detail, as are tips on how to avoid common writing pitfalls such as errors in logic and unintentional plagiarism.